Defending Against Felonious Assault Charges In Ohio

 Fighting For You Every Step Of The Way

-At Andrew H. Stevenson, Attorney at Law, I have helped many clients facing charges of felonious assault in my 20-year career.
+I have helped many clients facing charges of felonious assault in my 20-year career.
 Often, charges of felonious assault depend upon the nature and extent of the physical injuries a person received.
 My background in litigating complex medical cases such as shaken baby syndrome (SBS) and my experience with forensic pathology in murder cases allow me to assess the true nature of the injuries.
 When you work with me, you can be sure that I will devote my attention to your case and fight relentlessly for you.
 From my Lancaster office, I represent clients throughout Ohio, and I focus on helping Ohio University students charged with crimes from my office in Athens.

 The successful defense against felonious assault charges begins with a thorough investigation of your case.
 Witnesses need to be interviewed, physical evidence needs to be examined and law enforcement's investigation needs to be scrutinized in order to effectively tell your side of the story.
 This is why I use the investigative services of Stan Molnar.
 Together, we work tirelessly to build the strongest defense possible.
 We recognize and take seriously the fact that the rest of your life is at stake.